Shoulder Surgery in Illinois and Kentucky

 - Shoulder Resurfacing & Joint Preservation

 Severe shoulder conditions with persistent symptoms that have not responded to conservative treatments may benefit from shoulder replacement surgery.
-Shoulder replacement surgery replaces the damaged joint with an artificial one that allows patients to enjoy painless motion and resume their regular activities.
+Shoulder replacement surgery, also known as shoulder arthroplasty, replaces the damaged joint with an artificial one that allows patients to enjoy painless motion and resume their regular activities.

 Shoulder replacement surgery is often performed to treat conditions such as:

 - Rheumatoid Arthritis

 - Rotator Cuff Tears

 Patients with severe cases of these conditions often experience pain, limited range of motion, stiffness, swelling, and more.
 These symptoms can be effectively relieved by replacing the damaged bone and cartilage with a metal and plastic implant.
 Similar to the hip, the shoulder is a ball-and-socket joint that can be significantly improved with joint replacement surgery.